A chronology of key events:

 636 - Arab invasion brings end of Sassanid dynasty and start of Islamic rule.

 9th century - Emergence of modern Persian language (or Farsi), written using a form of Arabic script.

-1501 - With the support of Shia Qizilbash warrior tribes, Shah Ismail I becomes first ruler of Islamic Safavid dynasty; Shi'i Islam declared state religion.
+1501 - With the support of Shia Qizilbash warrior tribes, Shah Ismail I becomes first ruler of Islamic Safavid dynasty; Shia Islam declared state religion.